SAP/luigi/docs/navigation-parameters-reference.md

 ## Navigation parameters
-The node navigation parameters allow you to configure global navigation settings under the `navigation:` section in the configuration file.
+The navigation parameters allow you to configure **global** navigation settings directly under the `navigation:` section in the configuration file.

 ### nodeAccessibilityResolver
 - **type**: any